riverscuomo/new-albums/README.md

 A redirect URI may be set with the optional envvar `SPOTIFY_REDIRECT_URI` - this defaults to `https://localhost:8080` if unset.

-`FIAT_FILE` may be set to a file name containing genre overrides.

 #### .env

 The recommended way for setting these environmental variables is to use a `.env` file.